pat-son/musicbox/README.md

 1) Download ruby (we use 2.4.0)
 2) Install bundler (gem install bundler)
-3) Clone the repo
+3) Clone the repo, or if you downloaded it, unzip the directory.
 4) In the musicbox directory, type "bundle install"
 5) Run "rails db:migrate"
-6) Start the server with "rails s"
+6) Start the server with "rails server"